danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Preprocessing/Preprocessing.md

 # Imbalanced data
-Oprimized models perform poorly for minority classes.
+Optimized models perform poorly for minority classes.
 Some estimators allow to **weight** classes, useful for [[Classifier Evaluation#Cost sensitive learning]] Several classifiers have the parameter `class_weight`, that changes the cost function to take into account the weighs (it's equivalent to oversampling to balance the dataset)
 ### SMOTE (Synthetic Minority Oversampling Technique)